 - Form 80 Personal Particulars for Character Assessment and Form 47a Details of Child or Family member for any applicants aged 18 or over

 - evidence of your relationship (even if you are married) ie marriage certificate, family photos, joint bank accounts, shared property etc

 - evidence of any name change, ie by marriage or deed poll (if applicable)

-- children’s birth certificates
+- children’s birth/adoption certificates

 New Zealand Police check

-You should obtain a New Zealand criminal conviction history for each visa applicant aged 18 or older when they came to Australia.
-Tick the box a step 3 of the form – ‘Full record of convictions’ to request your full record.
+Request a New Zealand criminal conviction history for each visa applicant aged 16 or older.
+The Department of Home Affairs may ask for one even if the applicant has resided in Australia for more than 10 years.
+Tick the box at step 3 of the form – Full record of convictions – to request your full record.
 There is no fee, it remains valid for 12 months, and takes 1-3 months to be processed.